-FORM 10-K

-(MARK ( ONE)

-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE FISCAL YEAR ENDED DECEMBER 31, 2016

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE TRANSITION PERIOD FROMTO

-COMMISSION FILE NUMBER 000-30713

-(Exact name of Registrant as Specified in its Charter)

-DELAWARE

-ion)

-(State or Other Jurisdiction of Incorporation or Organization)

-77-0416458 (I.R.S.
-Employer Identification Number)

-1020 KIFER RD SUNNYVALE, CA 94086 (Address of Principal Executive Offices) (Zip Code)

-(Ann.
-Table 2010)

-(Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class:

-Name of Each Exchange on which Registered

-Common Stock, par value \$0.001 per share

-The NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None
+FORM 1 10-K (MARK (ONE) X ANNUAL REPO ORT PURSUANT TO SECTION 13 OR 15( FOR THE FISCAL YEAR ENDE 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ED DECEMBER 31, 2017 OR TRANSITION R EPORT PURSUANT TO SECTION 13 OF FOR THE TRANSITION PERIOD FOR COMMISSION FILE NUMBER 1 INTUÎT ΓIVE TM Intuitive Surg gical, Inc. (Exact name of Registrant as Sp pecified in its Charter) Ī DELAWARE 77-0416458 (State or Other Jurisdic tion of Incorporation or Organization) 1020 KIFER SUNNYVALE, C (Address of Principal Executive CA 94086 (408) 523-21 (Registrant's Telephone Number, Securities registered pursuant to S - Titl e of Each Class: Name of Each Exchange on which Registered k, par value \$0.001 per share The NASDAQ Global Select Market T., J. : bbb :f +b Securities registered pursuant to Sec G, - fined in Rule 405 of the Securities Act.
+Yes x No $\square$ to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No x Indiduring t icate by check mark who ether the registrant (1) has filed all reports required s (or for such shorter period that the registrant wa d to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193 was required to file such reports), and (2) has been subject to such filing required sted pursuant to Rule 405 of Regulation S-T during and posted on its corporate Web site, if any, every Interactive Data Fig g the preceding 12 months (or for such shorter period that the registrant was egistrant's knowledge, i of Regulation S-K is not contained herein, and will not be contained, to the porated by reference in Part III of this Form 10-K or any amendment to the emergin definition of "large accelerated filer," "accelerated n accelerated filer, a non-accelerated filer, a smaller reporting company, of filer," "smaller reporting company," and "emerging growth company" i Large a ccelerated filer X Accelerated filer $\Box$ celerated filer $\Box$ (Do not check if a smaller reporting co company) Smaller reporting company $\Box$ Emerging growth company $\Box$ pany, indicate by check mark if the registrant has ele tandards provided pursuant to Section 13(a) of the I elected not to use the extended transition period for complying with any net Exchange Act. $\Box$ officer and director have been excluded in that such persons may be deemed to be affiliates.
+This assumption regarding affiliate status is not necessarily a conclusive determination for other purposes.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes x No $\Box$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes $\Box$ No x

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No $\Box$

-5 d pursuant to F Rule 405 of Regulation S-T during 1 1 eb site, if any, every Interactive Da or such shorter period that the registra 5 .
-0 ned herein, and will not be contained of this Form 10-K or any amendment - Indicate by check mark wheth definition of "large accelerated file U 9 ŕ d filer, or a smaller reporting compa hange Act. ny.
-See Large accelerated filer X Accelerated filer Non-accelerated filer on-accelerated filer (Do not check if a smaller reporting company) mpany) Smaller reporting company Indicate by check mark wheth er the registran nt is a shell company (as defined in Rule 12b-2 of the Exchange A ct).
-Yes □ No x Common Stock on such date as rep orted by NAS DAQ Global Select Market, was a pproximately \$25,194,062,637.
-30, 2016, based upon the closing p Shares of voting stock held by each ffiliate status is not necessarily a con office The number of outstanding sha ares of the regi istrant's common stock on January 20, 2017, was 38,786,979.
-DOCUMENTS INCORPORAT TED BY REFERENCE Part III incorporates informati April 20, 2017, to be filed within 1 5 1 5 1 5 eting of Stockholders to be held on o r about
+The aggregate market value of the voting and non-voting common equity held by non-affiliates on June 30, 2017, based upon the closing price of Common Stock on such date as reported on the NASDAQ Global Select Market, was approximately \$34,385,417,181.
+Shares of voting stock held by each

+The number of outstanding shares of the registrant's common stock as of January 19, 2018, was 112,298,504.

+DOCUMENTS INCORPORATED BY REFERENCE

+Part III incorporates information by reference to the definitive proxy statement for the Company's Annual Meeting of Stockholders to be held on or about April 19, 2018, to be filed within 120 days of the registrant's fiscal year ended December 31, 2017.